 Few people have had the influence that Bill had in shaping the Canadian identity.
-His films, produced at the NFB, have been mainstays in Canadian schools for the last 40 years,” says his friend, cameraman, and biographer Ken Buck.
+His films, produced at the National Film Board, have been “mainstays in Canadian schools for the last 40 years,” says his friend, cameraman, and biographer Ken Buck.

 Born in Winnipeg in 1929, Bill Mason showed an early interest in both art and canoeing.
 As a youth, he was a Manitoba Pioneer Camp guide and instructor.
 After he graduated from the Manitoba School of Art with a Diploma in Commercial Art, he worked as a commercial artist in Winnipeg, taking the summers off to go canoeing.
 Bill’s strong Christian beliefs helped develop his views on environmental responsibility.